 Today’s young social media professionals may not know that there was once a dark age in Instagram—one where the only way to send followers to a link required updating their profile bio each and every time.
 While Instagram and TikTok seem to be sticking to non-clickable links throughout the platform, workarounds like Linktree have since become available.

-Having a central hub on your Instagram that links to your website, service and product offerings, blog posts, videos, and more will help nurture brand awareness and guide your followers down the funnel.
+Having a central hub on your Instagram and TikTok that links to your website, service and product offerings, blog posts, videos, and more will help nurture brand awareness and guide your followers down the funnel.

 Linktree is a favorite among freelancers and small businesses as it makes it easy to direct followers to an all-in-one center where they can browse your latest posts.
 Since Linktree has graduated from a functional solution to a comprehensive branding opportunity, we’ve compiled some must-haves your business should utilize to help boost traffic to your site and conversions.
 We also include some of our favorite examples to inspire you.

 Source: Magic Painting Company on Linktree